kirame09/sparkpost-api-documentation/services/suppression-list.md

 If an email address is duplicated in a single request, only the first instance will be processed.

+Please note that in the unlikely scenario where your receive a HTTP 5xx level error response while bulk loading, that some of your suppression entries may have been successfully inserted or updated.
+If this occurs, please re-submit your original request again for processing.

 *Note:* `email`, which is an alias of `recipient`, attribute is supported but deprecated.
 *Note:* `transactional` and `non_transactional`, attributes are supported but deprecated.
 Please use type instead.